iamKienb/shopping_ms/README.md

 - **Node.js**: As the runtime environment.
 - **Express**: Web application framework for Node.js.
-- **Mongoose**: MongoDB object modeling tool designed to work in an asynchronous environment.
+- **MongoDb && Mongoose**: MongoDB object modeling tool designed to work in an asynchronous environment.
-- **Redis**: In-memory data structure store, used as a database, cache, and message broker.
+- **Redis**: In-memory data structure store, used as a database, cache.
+- **NGINX (Reverse Proxy)**: For routing requests to appropriate microservices.
+- **Multer with Cloudinary**: For handling file uploads and image management.
 - **Docker**: Used for containerizing the application and ensuring consistent environments across development and deployment stages.
 - **RabbitMQ**: Messaging broker that enables communication between different microservices using a publish/subscribe model.
 ## Getting Started